ijmeals/maybe96/table-of-contents/the-tenets.md

 from there other things can be derived or built upon

 like accountability comes from a and b at the very least

+_would it be more appealing if i titled it ten ants and used ants instead for the bullet point symbol_